 Both flour and cornstarch can be used to coat fried chicken, fish and other foods before deep frying.
 Generally, cornstarch yields a crispier coating than flour and absorbs less fat.
 Contrastingly, more flour is needed to achieve the same effect, thus leading to a chewy texture.

 Usually, recipes that call for the crispiest exterior require a 50/50 blend of both flour and cornstarch for a perfect balance and beautifully browned coating.

 Important to Note: Make sure to apply a thin, light coating of the flour on the food you are deep frying.
 A heavier coating may make your food gummy.

 Substituting Cornstarch for Flour in Baking

 Baking is where you can never use flour and cornstarch interchangeably.
 For instance, a cake recipe will not work out if you use cornstarch instead of flour.
 This is because baked foods depend on the protein found in gluten to form their body and texture.

 However, adding just a little cornstarch to a cookie or a cake recipe results in a more tender product.
-You can simply replace 2 tablespoons of flour with cornstarch.

 While most people are aware that they can substitute cornstarch for flour, not many have an idea of how to go about it.
 Except in baking, all you need to do is to substitute cornstarch for flour in a ratio of 1:2.
 With this, you’ll never miss a recipe that calls for cornstarch while you have flour in your pantry.